 Hours of Operation

 J. SAS Lab technicians will print the poster during posted open hours.
-However, no print job will be accepted after 3:00 pm (Mon - Thurs) or after 12:00 pm on Friday.
 Print time averages around 30 minutes depending on the content's complexity and ink drying time.
 Posters are generally ready for pickup in one business day.

 An appointment is required for printing via e-mail.
-A courtesy 1-week notice is be greatly appreciated.
+48-72 hour notice is expected and greatly appreciated.

-During peak printing days*, posters will be ready for pickup 1 -2 business days unless special arrangement is made.
+During peak printing days*, poster printing requires 1 week's notice unless special arrangement is made.

 *CNSM Symposium in September, last three weeks of each academic terms, last week of summer sessions, and Psych Day in April